OAltrock/safer-gambling-app/README.md

 `pip install bcrypt`

 ## Running the Application
-**To start the application so that the game and react work together you need to open 2 terminals (split terminal) and do the commands in this order:**
+**To start the application so that the game and react work together you need to open 3 terminals (split terminal) and do the commands in this order:**

 **To start the database, install MySQL: https://dev.mysql.com/downloads/installer/**

-**Start the MySQL server with:**
+**Terminal 1: Start the MySQL server with:**

 `mysqld`